OpenKMIP/libkmip/docs/source/api.rst

 Status Codes
 ~~~~~~~~~~~~
-The following table lists the status codes that can be returned by the client
+The following tables list the status codes that can be returned by the client
 API functions.
+The first table lists the status codes related to the
+functioning of libkmip.

 ============================  =====
 Status Code                   Value